openstack/xstatic-angular-lrdragndrop/README.txt

-XStatic-angular-IrDragNDrop
+XStatic-Angular-lrdragndrop
 -------------------

-IrDragNDrop javascript library packaged for setuptools (easy_install) / pip.
+lrDragNDrop javascript library packaged for setuptools (easy_install) / pip.

 This package is intended to be used by **any** project that needs these files.